 The availability of vaccines to prevent illnesses or diseases dramatically changed over the last twenty years.
 Today, vaccines are leveraged by Pediatricians, Family Practice, Internal Medicine, OBGYN and various other medical specialists in their medical practice.
 Additionally, pharmacies and retail clinics administer vaccines in many states.
-There are a few components to managing vaccines including: management of the cold change, inventory management at the site of location, recording the vaccines provided to a patient and proper management of payment/reimbursement so the practice does not lose money when giving vaccines.
+There are a few components to managing vaccines including: management of the cold chain, inventory management at the site of location, recording the vaccines provided to a patient and proper management of payment/reimbursement so the practice does not lose money when giving vaccines.

 Management of the Cold Chain: The Vaccine Manufacturers are fairly consistent on managing the cold chain of vaccines in United States for their vaccines from their manufacturing site to the Medical Practice, Retail Clinic or Pharmacy.
 Once the vaccines arrive at the Medical Practice, Hospital, Retail Clinic or Pharmacy, management of the storage of vaccines is the responsibility of the Medical practice.
 There are many options available for refrigerators and freezers as well as remote temperature devices to monitor the temperature of the refrigerator/freezer.
 The important part for a Medical Practice is providing consistent storage of vaccines (e.g. 40-46 degrees F).
-A medical practice should monitor their refrigerators and freezers where they store vac
+A medical practice should monitor their refrigerators and freezers where they store vaccines.

 shipment when they arrive to the practice (use of Bar code readers that integrate into the software can help reduce errors on data entry), show the real time inventory of all vaccines in the refrigerator/freezer as well as reduce the inventory when a vaccine is given and link the patients vaccine record to the inventory system so the practice is able to link all doses to patients.
 The vaccinexpress system provides: